 5. MUST define validation rules for members of the request and response structures.

-6. MUST have undergone privacy review by the W3C's Privacy Interest Group and Federated Identity Working Group.
+6. MUST have undergone privacy review by the W3C's Privacy Working Group and Federated Identity Working Group.

-7. MUST have undergone security review by the Federated Identity Working Group.
+7. MUST have undergone security review by the Security Interest Group.

 8. MUST have implementation commitment from at least one browser engine, one credential provider/wallet, and one issuer or verifier (depending on the protocol type).
 Each component MUST be from independent organizations.